-The Leamington/Coventry area started their holiday week on July 11th and featured amongst others 25038 & 25145 to Rhyl (21st) and 25073 & 25074 to Aberystwyth (23rd).
+The Leamington/Coventry area started their holiday weeks on July 11th and featured amongst others 25038 & 25145 to Rhyl on July 21st.

-Its an overcast July 28th 1977 and a Works visit to Crewe provides the inevitable stop-off at Cockshute, as usual the regular diet of 08/25/40/47's was on display this day - 25038 stands front & center.
+Its an overcast July 28th 1977 and a Works visit to Crewe provides the inevitable stop-off at Cockshute, as usual the regular diet of 08/25/40/47s was on display this day - 25038 stands front & center.

-On March 4th 25038 was in charge of the 10.15am Birmingham - Norwich, whilst 25039 hauled March 12th's 17.20 Birmingham - Norwich.
+On March 4th 25038 was in charge of the 10.15am Birmingham - Norwich throughout.

 25038 yet again returned to Derby Works, this time for more collision damage repairs during February.
-On March 29th a Paddington - Manchester special set out with 31188 & 31250, changing to 25038 & 25073 at Birmingham but getting no further than Water Orton where both locomotives were failed and replaced by 45022.
+On March 29th an RPPR Paddington - Manchester 'Spotter Special' railtour set out with 31188 & 31250, changing to 25038 & 25073 at Birmingham but getting no further than Water Orton where both locomotives were failed and replaced by 45022.

 Photograph courtesy Steve Jones

 September 25th 1980 finds 25038 on a ballast working at Streetly, on the old Midland line between Sutton Coldfield and Walsall.
 Not too much has changed on the locomotive.
 The boiler room ventilation grille is now a solid panel, the inter-gangway doors on the cab front have long since been sheeted over and the locomotive now carries the infamous corporate BR blue livery with full yellow ends.

 Photograph courtesy Paul Bettany

-25038 paid a visit to the ECML on October 30th whilst working the 1B25 07.00 Peterborough - Kings Cross.
+25038 paid a visit to the East Coast Mainline on October 30th whilst working the 1B25 07.00 Peterborough - Kings Cross.

-On March 19th 25038 worked the 16.02 Crewe - Cardiff, coming back the next day with the 05.35 ex Cardiff, unfortunately 25038 expired at Shrewsbury.
+On March 19th 25038 worked the 16.02 Crewe - Cardiff, coming back the next day (20th) with the 05.35 ex Cardiff, unfortunately 25038 expired at Shrewsbury.
 The last recorded passenger working for 25038 occurred on April 7th when it worked the 08.15 Birmingham New Street - Plymouth with 25033 as far as Gloucester.